-VFO, also known as Variable-Frequency Oscillator, refers to local oscillator in superheterodyne receiver.
-For the time being it's accustomed to use VFO to refer to the free frequency adjusting mode.("free" compared to channel mode).
+VFO, abbreviation for Variable-Frequency Oscillator, refers to local oscillator in superheterodyne receiver.
+For the time being it's accustomed to use VFO to refer to the free frequency adjusting mode. ("free" compared to channel mode).
 For disambiguation, KC908 hereby adopts the latter definition.